RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Experiments

-\textbf{Hold-out Set} Table \ref{tab:crossprompt} presents the results of cross-prompt transfer attacks on the hold-out set against LLaVA.
-Since these prompts were not seen during training, this evaluation provides a robust measure of the generalization ability of our proposed RedDiffuser.
-Interestingly, the hold-out set exhibits a higher average baseline toxicity compared to the original attack set.
-This is likely due to the inherent nature of the hold-out prompts, which tend to be more inherently toxic and thus more prone to eliciting toxic responses from the target VLM.
-The \textbf{Greedy-Prompt Attack} demonstrates a clear improvement over the \textbf{Single-Prompt Attack} according to both the Detoxify classifier and the Perspective API.
-For instance, using Detoxify, the Greedy-Prompt Attack achieved an ‘Any*’ rate of 77.57\%, compared to 76.64\% for the Single-Prompt Attack.
-Similarly, with the Perspective API, the Greedy-Prompt Attack achieved an ‘Any*’ rate of 77.60\%, compared to 75.63\% for the Single-Prompt Attack.
-More notably, the full \textbf{RedDiffuser} framework consistently demonstrates superior performance across most metrics, achieving a peak ‘Any*’ rate of 79.45\% according to Detoxify with RedDiff w/o alignment, as well as notable increases in specific attributes such as Obscene (67.44\%) and Insult (42.02\%).
-Furthermore, results from the Perspective API show that RedDiff w/o alignment achieves the highest ‘Any*’ rate of 79.28\%, along with leading scores in attributes such as Profanity (68.13\%) and Severe Toxicity (7.12\%).
-These results confirm that RedDiffuser generalizes well to unseen prompts and performs consistently across toxicity classifiers, highlighting its effectiveness as a black-box multimodal red teaming framework.
+\textbf{Hold-out Set.} Table \ref{tab:crossprompt} reports the results on the hold-out set, which is used to evaluate cross-prompt generalization under the same auditing setting.
+Because these prompts are not seen during training, this experiment provides a more direct measure of whether RedDiffuser can surface safety failures beyond the prompts used for optimization.
+Compared with the primary evaluation subset, the hold-out set exhibits higher baseline toxicity, likely because these prompts are inherently more likely to elicit unsafe behavior from the target VLM.
+Even so, the relative trends remain consistent.
+The \textbf{Greedy-Prompt Baseline} improves over the \textbf{Single-Prompt Baseline} under both Detoxify and the Perspective API.
+For example, under Detoxify, the `Any*' rate increases from 76.64\% to 77.57\%, and under the Perspective API, it increases from 75.63\% to 77.60\%.
+More importantly, the full \textbf{RedDiffuser} framework continues to show the strongest overall results across most metrics.
+Under Detoxify, RedDiff w/o alignment achieves the highest `Any*' rate of 79.45\%, together with notable increases in attributes such as Obscene (67.44\%) and Insult (42.02\%).
+The Perspective API shows a similar pattern: RedDiff w/o alignment reaches the highest `Any*' rate of 79.28\%, while also attaining leading scores on Profanity (68.13\%) and Severe Toxicity (7.12\%).
+These results indicate that RedDiffuser generalizes effectively to unseen prompts and remains consistent across toxicity classifiers.
+More broadly, they suggest that the context-conditioned safety failures identified by our framework are not limited to a narrow set of prompts, but reflect a more persistent weakness in current VLM safety alignment.